U.S. Department of State Seal

 Basic medical care is available in major Pakistani cities but is limited in rural areas.
 Facilities in cities vary in quality and range of services and may be below U.S. standards; facilities in rural areas are consistently below U.S. standards.
 Medical facilities require pre-payment for services, and most do not accept credit cards.

-A CDC Level 1 Travel Health Notice regarding extensively drug-resistant (XDR) typhoid in Pakistan has been in place since 2018.
-Review the Travel Health Notice.
+• A CDC Level 1 Travel Health Notice regarding extensively drug-resistant (XDR) typhoid in Pakistan is in place.
+Review the Travel Health Notice Typhoid.

-A CDC Level 1 Travel Health Notice regarding global increase in the number of cases of measles including in Pakistan.
-Review the Travel Health Notice.
+• A CDC Level 1 Travel Health Notice regarding global increase in the number of cases of measles including in Pakistan is in place.
+Review the Travel Health Notice Measles.

-We strongly recommend supplemental insurance to cover possible medical evacuation.
+Medical Insurance: Travelers to Pakistan should obtain supplemental insurance to cover possible medical evacuation and repatriation of remains.
 If you plan to engage in high-risk outdoor activities in Pakistan, it is essential that you engage the services of a travel risk and crisis management provider.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.